 The term Koordinatenbemaßung is the dimension polar coordinates using the dimensioning and using Cartesian coordinates.
 In the polar coordinate measurement by a source from using a radius and an angle dimensioned.
 The polar coordinates are in a table.
 In the dimension with Cartesian coordinates are over two coordinates (eg x and y coordinate) score indicated.
 The coordinates may be sent directly to the place the item will be included.

+Ads

 Formats & paper folding

 A) Paper Sizes